jdutronc/School_District_Analysis/README.md

 ### District Summary

+As shown in the table below, removing math and reading grades for all nine graders at Thomas High School did have an impact at the school district level.
+Averages scores across the district are down

-Original Summary                         |
+Original District Summary                |
 :---------------------------------------:|
 ![](Resources/District_Summary_1.png)    |
-Updated Summary                          |
+Updated District Summary                 |
 ![](Resources/District_Summary_2.png)    |